AsinineFatuity/bootstrap/README.md

 frontend/environments/.env.development
 frontend/environments/.env.production
 ```
-8. Run `npm install` to install the dependencies.
-You can also use `pnpm`
+## Start Your Project
-8. Run `npm start` and `./manage.py runserver` in separate terminal windows
+1. Run `npm start` and `./manage.py runserver` in separate terminal windows
-9. Navigate to `http://127.0.0.1:8000` and you will see the react home page loaded
+2. Navigate to `http://127.0.0.1:8000` and you will see the react home page loaded
-10. Try changing contents in `frontend/src/pages/home.tsx` to see live reload in action
+3. Try changing contents in `frontend/src/pages/home.tsx` to see live reload in action
-11. The django urls connects to the react home via the `app/*` regex wildcard
+4. The django urls connects to the react home via the `app/*` regex wildcard
-12. Build on from there
+5. Build on from there